DannyGaev/entryBoom/README.md

 <ins>**You must have quotes around the URL**</ins>

-## Anonymization
-- You must have Tor browser installed in order to anonymize your entryBoom process
-  - Open a new tab of Tor prior to running the program -- this will allow the code to properly anonymize your POST requests
-#

 ## Features
 - Use a '-v' when running the program to turn on verbose mode